Variable capital company framework

 VCC key features and requirements

-Firstly, VCC is incorporated under the VCC Act instead of the Companies Act (CA) though, still administered by the Accounting and Corporate Regulatory Authority (ACRA).
+VCC is incorporated under the Variable Capital Companies Act and is administered by the Accounting and Corporate Regulatory Authority (ACRA).

-• The VCC can be set up as a single standalone fund, or as an umbrella fund with two or more sub-funds, each holding different assets which, creates economics of scales and cost efficiencies.
+• The VCC can be set up as a single standalone fund, or as an umbrella fund with two or more sub-funds, each holding different assets which creates economies of scale and cost efficiencies.

 • VCCs can issue and redeem shares without the need for shareholder approval.

-• The VCC regime allows foreign corporate funds to be re-domiciled to Singapore as VCCs.
+• The VCC regime permits foreign corporate funds to be re-domiciled to Singapore and structured as VCCs.

-There’s flexibility in choice of accounting standards - VCCs can use either Singapore or other recognised international accounting standards i.e. the International Financial Reporting Standards (IFRS) and US Generally Accepted Accounting Principles (US GAAP) for their financial statements.
+VCCs have flexibility in their choice of accounting standards and may adopt either Singapore standards or other recognised international frameworks, such as the International Financial Reporting Standards (IFRS) and US Generally Accepted Accounting Principles (US GAAP), for their financial statements, reflecting broader developments shaping the future of audit in fund structures and regulatory reporting.

 Tax

-• A VCC must at all times have a manager that complies with the below paragraph, to manage its property or operate the collective investment scheme or schemes that comprises the VCC.
+• A VCC must, at all times, appoint a manager that complies with the requirements set out below to manage its assets or operate the collective investment scheme or schemes comprising the VCC.

-• A VCC must be managed by a fund manager regulated/licensed by the Monetary Authority of Singapore or persons mentioned insection 99(1)(a), (b), (c) or (d) of the Securities and Futures Act.
+• A VCC must be managed by a fund manager regulated/licensed by the Monetary Authority of Singapore (MAS) or persons mentioned in section 99(1)(a), (b), (c) or (d) of the Securities and Futures Act.

-• A VCC must have VCC as part of and at the end of its name.
+• A VCC must include “VCC” as part of its name and at the end of the name.

-• One of the directors of the VCC must be ordinarily resident in Singapore and also be a director or a qualified representative of VCC’s fund manager.
-Directors of the VCC should be “fit and proper persons”.
+• At least one director of the VCC must be ordinarily resident in Singapore and must also be a director or a qualified representative of the VCC’s fund manager.
+All VCC directors must meet the “fit and proper" criteria, with new laws effective April 2026 on increasing personal liability for failure to exercise reasonable diligence.

 Do you have any questions for us?